Building Xamarin apps for Android

 - Set up your first build.

-For the app to run on a real device, the build needs to be code signed with a valid KeyStore.
+For the app to run on a real device, you must sign the build the build with a valid KeyStore.

 1. Linking your repository

-If you haven't previously connected to your repository service account, you will need to do this.
+If you haven't previously connected to your repository service account, you must do this first.
 Once your account is connected, select the repository where your Xamarin project is located.
-In order to setup a build for a repository, you need admin and pull permission for it.
+You must have admin and pull permissions to setup a build for a repository.

 2. Selecting a branch

 After selecting a repository, select the branch you want to build.
-By default, all the active branches will be listed.
+By default, App Center lists all active branches.

 3. Configuring Your Build